Leonard Edward Bishop Stretton: Early life

 Stretton was born on 10 October 1893 in the Melbourne suburb of Brunswick as one of five children to William John Stretton, and his wife Emma Lydia, née Pye.
-From an early age Leonard was brought up at once was rural Campbellfield north of the city, but the family returned to the suburbs when his father won the Tattersall's Sweepstake in 1902.
+From an early age Leonard was brought up at the then-rural Campbellfield, north of the city, but the family returned to the suburbs when his father won the Tattersall's Sweepstake in 1902.
 He was, by his own admission "born only a lifetime after the settlement of Melbourne" and felt at home with working-class people.
 Leonard attended Moreland State School and University High School at Parkville, and later studied law at the University of Melbourne.

 He attempted several times to volunteer for military service during World War One but was prevented for medical reasons.

-After graduating from University, Stretton practiced for ten years as a solicitor and in 1929 signed the roll as a member of the Victorian Bar.
+After graduating from University, Stretton practised for ten years as a solicitor and in 1929 signed the roll as a member of the Victorian Bar.
 In 1937 he was sworn in as youngest ever County Court Judge.

 From 1938 he was involved in the formation of the Workers Compensation Board of Victoria including a role as Chairman.